 Intermediate-processed steel can also be transported from one of the integrated mills to other off-site finishing facilities.
 There are seven finishing facilities in U. S. Steel that accept and process steel from the integrated mills.
 The Midwest Plant and Great Lakes Works facilities have capabilities to pickle, cold roll, anneal, temper roll, and galvanize steel.
 Additionally, the Midwest Plant can also produce tin mill products.
 PRO-TEC Coating Company has capabilities to continuously anneal or galvanize steel.
-Further, Double G Coatings, Fairfield Works, and the Fairless Plant all have capabilities to galvanize steel.
 The processes at these stand-alone sites are similar to those described above at the integrated mills.